Bassrex100/Countermeasures.lua/README.md

 ## Key Features
 - Custom countermeasure settings for each individual aircraft.
-- Control options for activating individual countermeasures.
+- Control options for individual countermeasure control.
 - Enable more than one countermeasure at a time.
 - Custom flare position, angle & sequence order.
 - Custom chaff PTFX position, angle & scale.